thmosqueiro/thmosqueiro.github.io/_posts/2017-01-05-Nvidia-Jetson-ttyUSB0-drivers.md

 ...
 [ 1066.441572] usb 2-1: FTDI USB Serial Device converter now attached to ttyUSB0
 ```
+As usual, only root has permission to read/write from/to ttyUSB0 by default, so
+remember to change it (e.g., to 660 or 666).

-If you have problems with permission for reading/writing to the serial port, try adding
+If you still have problems with permission for reading/writing to the serial port,
-your user to the dialout group.
+try adding your user to the dialout group.

 ```
 usermod -a -G dialout user
 ```

 I also noticed that the electronic nose (picture below) has to be hooked up when
 the operating system boots, otherwise your user may not have proper permissions
-(even after adding it to dialout group).
-This has to be related to when the
+regardless (even after adding it to dialout group).
+This has to be related to
-device is mounted, although I have not figured out exactly why.
+when the device is mounted, although I have not figured out exactly why.

 <img src="/files/posts/nvidia-jetson/enose.png"
 alt="Picture of the electronic nose" class='post-img' style="width:90%;" />